nicholasjackson/pi-gpio-project/README.md

 This time we should see the message "Hello World", with the basics out of the way lets start writing our go programme for our Raspberry Pi.

+## GPIO - Part 1

 To interact with the `GPIO` interface on the Pi we are going to use the `gpio` package from `perif.io`, [https://periph.io/](https://periph.io/). `perif.io` provides low level capabilities to interact with a number of different devices including the Raspberry Pi.

 The first thing we need to do is to initialize `perif.io` we do this with the following code.

 ```go
 	// Load all drivers: